;

 CITES Non-detriment Findings for Timber

-Export permits for CITES Appendix II species, or parts or products derived from these, re-quire that the Scientific Authority of the exporting country carries out a Non-Detriment Finding (NDF).
+Export permits for CITES Appendix II species, or parts or products derived from these, require that the Scientific Authority of the exporting country carries out a Non-Detriment Finding (NDF).
 NDFs are a procedure to scientifically evaluate parameters such as species distribution and habitats, population status and trends, harvest practices, as well as volumes and impact of trade in target species.
 They result in a recommendation to the CITES Management Authority of the exporting state.
-In general this recommendation is made as a positive NDF (necessary precondition for a CITES permit) or a negative NDF.
+In general, this recommendation is made as a positive NDF (necessary precondition for a CITES permit) or a negative NDF.

 The structure, content and methods used to develop NDFs vary considerably.
 This is partly explained by the fact that there are different analytical requirements for different groups of species.
 In addition, there is an absence of specific guidance documents on how to develop CITES NDFs for specific taxa.
 In the case of timber/tree species only principle guidance documents and case studies have been developed until now.
 These resulted from discussions on and efforts to develop specific guidance for making an NDF for timber in CITES for over a number of years.
 In preparing this guidance we have benefited from the results of these deliberations and include key elements from the following documents in the current guidance:

-In 2014, the German Federal Agency for Nature Conservation (BfN) facilitated the develop-ment and publication of a guidance document on CITES NDFs for perennial plants (Leaman & Oldfield, 2014).
-This guidance has undergone various revisions based on user feedback and interaction in training workshops.
-The latest edition, Version 3.0, was published in 2016 (Wolf et al., 2016).
-Version 3.0 is currently available in the English, Spanish, French, Chinese, Georgian, Italian and Korean languages.
 Given the interest shown in the perennial plant guidance, BfN began a process to develop a guidance document on making NDFs for timber imports into the EU.
 In November 2015, the ‘Workshop on Non-detriment Findings for Imports of CITES-listed Timber into the EU’ was convened at the International Academy for Nature Conservation on the Isle of Vilm, Germany, aiming to identify methods and elements of an NDF guidance specific to EU imports of CITES-listed timber/tree species.
 Some 20 specialists participated, comprising timber and trade experts as well as representatives from CITES Scientific and Management Authorities.

 Based on the structure of the 9-step Guidance document for perennial plants (Version 2.0, 2015) the “CITES Non-detriment Findings for Timber – Guidance for EU-member States” was generated.
 This was further developed by BfN from an EU specific tool to a more gen-eral one resulting in “CITES Non-detriment Findings for Timber Version 1.0”.